Disguised-Coffee/disguised-coffee.github.io/README.md

 # disguised-coffee.github.io
-This is a small website with the intention to introduce myself.
+This is a small website to introduce myself to Github.